 Jan 25, 2018 4:40:10 AM

-Posted by Gali Kovacs Topics: Azure, AWS / Amazon, Hybrid Cloud, OnCommand Cloud Manager, SnapMirror, Cloud Migration, SnapVault, Cloud Management, Data Replication
+Posted by Gali Kovacs Topics: Azure, Hybrid Cloud, OnCommand Cloud Manager, Cloud Volumes ONTAP, AWS, Data Migration

 In hybrid cloud environments, it is imperative that the management platform is versatile enough to handle data — no matter where it is stored.
 OnCommand® Cloud Manager brings in this hybrid and multicloud storage management capability, which provides a single-pane view of your storage system irrespective of whether your system is deploying with AWS, Azure or on-premises.
 Data management and orchestration are important ways that companies can save on time and costs.
 This blog post will explore the capabilities of OnCommand Cloud Manager that unify siloed storage systems and enable hassle-free configuration and management of cloud storage.